hahaheihei09/xiong-lab.github.io/content/authors/Yi Li/_index.md

 - Engineers / Technicians
 ---

-Yong Xu is a technician at Nercita.
-His research interests include control system development and agricultural robotics.
-He is currently engaged in the integration of pollination robots.
+Yi Li is a assistant engineer at Nercita.
+He is currently engaged in the system integration of strawberry-harvesting robots.
+He previously worked as an IT Technical Support Specialist at GE Healthcare (China) (July 2022 – May 2024) and as a Data Developer at Beijing Tianyu Zhengqing Technology Co., Ltd. (November 2020 – June 2022).
+Li has contributed to projects involving IoT platforms, AGV robotics, and database optimization.